infomongo/infomongo.github.io/_posts/2020-10-08-vote-by-mail-in-colorado.md

 ### Isn’t my vote private?

 Only the the outer envelope has a barcode.
-After the voter’s signature is verified, and the database is checked, the ballot and privacy envelope are removed from the outer envelope.
+After the voter’s signature is verified, and the database is checked, the ballot is removed from the outer envelope.
 Then the ballot, devoid of any identifying information,  is processed in a separate room. **The voter database contains a record that a ballot was received from a specific person, but no indication of how they voted.**

 ## What about foreign interference?